-EPMD Drop ‘Business As Usual’ Album – Today in Hip-Hop
+EPMD Drop Business As Usual Album – Today in Hip-Hop

-EPMD had a knack for storytelling and covered a crazy range of topics like money hungry women on "Gold Digger," selling out for fame on "Give the People," and attacking any MCs that think they're soft on "Manslaughter."
-They added the third installment to the "Jane" saga with "Jane 3," plus fans are blessed with a freestyle over a boom bap, neck-snapping beat on "Rap Is Outta Control."
+EPMD had a knack for storytelling and covered a crazy range of topics like money-hungry women on "Gold Digger," selling out for fame on "Give the People," and attacking any MCs that think are soft on "Manslaughter."
+They also added the third installment to their popular groupie narrative "Jane" with "Jane 3."
+Fans are also blessed with a freestyle over a boom-bap, neck-snapping beat on "Rap Is Outta Control."

 One of the album's most brilliant moments appear on the DJ Scratch-produced "Rampage," which features hip-hop icon LL Cool J. On the song, all three rhymers deliver braggadocios bars over a sample of Lowell Fulsom's 1967 song "Tramp."